Table of Contents

 types: integer, decimal, floating-point, binary or nonbinary

-value.
+string, or NULL value.
 Assignment of decimal

 and real values does not preserve the precision or scale of the